gnss-sdr/geniuss-place/_pages/acknowledgements.md

      * [2014](https://www.google-melange.com/archive/gsoc/2014/orgs/gnss_sdr){:target="_blank"}
           - In [Development of a GNSS Sampler using the MAX2769 Universal GPS Receiver](https://www.google-melange.com/archive/gsoc/2014/orgs/gnss_sdr/projects/ajithpeter.html){:target="_blank"}, Ajith Peter worked on the design of a low-cost radiofrequency front-end for GNSS-SDR.
-          - In [Expanding the receiver to Galileo E5a](https://www.google-melange.com/archive/gsoc/2014/orgs/gnss_sdr/projects/marc_sales.html){:target="_blank"}, Marc Sales developed blocks for the Galileo E5a receiver.
+          - In [Expanding the receiver to Galileo E5a](https://www.google-melange.com/archive/gsoc/2014/orgs/gnss_sdr/projects/marc_sales.html){:target="_blank"}, Marc Sales pioneered the developemewnt of blocks for the Galileo E5a receiver.
           - In [Faster GNSS Signal Acquisition using the Sparse Fourier Transform](https://www.google-melange.com/archive/gsoc/2014/orgs/gnss_sdr/projects/dmiralles2009.html){:target="_blank"}, Damian Miralles explored the QuickSync algortihm for signal acquiaition.
           - In [New blocks for BeiDou B1 in GNSS-SDR: toward a multi-constellation receiver](https://www.google-melange.com/archive/gsoc/2014/orgs/gnss_sdr/projects/marabra87.html), Mara Branzanti started working on the Beidou B1 receiver.